The Clayton H. Riddell Graduate Program in Political Management offers courses leading to the degree of Masters of Political Management.

 POLM 5013 [0.5 CR]: Political Management and the Media

-This course looks at the organization and practices of major media with special attention given to the coverage of public officials, public policy issues and legislative battles.
-The course offers practical insights on the formulation of strategies designed for getting favorable coverage for public officials and public policy debates.
-It will pay particular attention to the current and seismic changes in the media as agencies of public address, and the consequences for politics and governance.
+An examination of the organization and practices of major media.
+Coverage of public officials, public policy issues and legislative battles, paying particular attention to the current and seismic changes in the media as agencies of public address, and the consequences for politics and governance.

 POLM 5014 [0.5 CR]: Political Marketing

-Using case studies and simulation exercises, the course will provide students with an understanding of the different political marketing tools and how they should use them.
-Topics covered in the course will include political marketing strategy, market intelligence, consultation and participation, political product development and branding, and marketing practices in government.
+Using case studies and simulation exercises, the course will provide students with an understanding of political marketing strategy, market intelligence, consultation and participation, political product development and branding, and marketing practices in government.

 POLM 5015 [0.5 CR]: Public Policy for Political Advisors

 An introduction to policy analysis and policy process for political advisors.
 Topics include agenda setting, instrument choice, policy arguments, and communicating policy ideas and decisions.